mitsukiyouko555/cyanscythe-and-goldenmage/public/assets/content/RunningDog/runningdog.md

 4. No shadow
 5. Cloud moving in different directions.. i guess that kinda works but if there's wind thats impacting the clouds that much, the trees would be affected a little too..
 6. Ears, tail, and legs are actually quite good!
-7. Tongue looks like its being swung forward.. doesn't quite match the running direction i feel...
+7. Tongue looks like its being swung forward.. doesn't quite match the running direction...
 8. Tail is decent but it gets a little bit longer near the end..
 (I struggle with that sometimes when I animate hair XD)
 9. Weight looks like it is on all 4 legs at the same time...
 I feel that when landing, weight should be on the front legs... this can probs be fixed simply by transforming and tilting the whole dog snout-side down just a tiny bit...
 10. Neck wrinkles are good but slightly off on timing it feels like..